sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - MVW stands for Model View Whatever termed to avoid developers arguing over which category MV* Frameworks fall over.
 - Progressive Enhancement – Uses a bottom up approach to development, aiming to meet a minium requirements then enhancing for more modern technologies.
 - Relational Database – built on tables, fields & keys e.g MySQL, SQL Server.
+- Race Condition - Are issues that arise when software depends on specific timing of threads to be functional i.e. When an AJAX request a seperate thread is created.
 - REST – REpresentational State Transfer is a Web service design model, conforming to REST constraits is considered RESTful.
 - Same Origin Policy - An important security concept used to stop Client-side programming languages accessing methods and properties across different hostnames.
 - Semantic HTML - The use of HTML markup(tags & properties) to give meaning to the information displayed rather than just defining its presentation i.e. rather than "<i>Yes</i>" use "<em>Yes</em>"(emphasis) or "<span class='emphasis'>Yes</span>"